kaushikk18/100-days-of-code/README.md

 - Day 17 - Reversing a string \*
 - Day 18 - Palindrome or not \*
 - Day 19 - Prime number or not \*
+- Day 20 - Factorial of an integer \*